mampfes/ha_epex_spot/README.md

 ![Apex Chart Data Source Example](/images/apexcharts-entities-example.png)

-If you are using a different source, you will need to first update `sensor.epex_spot_data_gross_price` to use the correct sensor for your configuration (check which Entities you have available under Devices → Integrations → EPEX Spot → `#` Entities) and then change `entry.net_price_per_kwh` to the attribute that you want to use from your sensor of choice.
+If you are using a different source, you will need to first update `sensor.epex_spot_data_gross_price` to use the correct sensor for your configuration (check which Entities you have available under Devices → Integrations → EPEX Spot → `#` Entities) and then change `entry.price_per_kwh` to the attribute that you want to use from your sensor of choice.
 If your data source does not report prices for the next day, you can change the `graph_span` to `24h` to get rid of the empty space that this configuration would create.

 ### 2. How can I optimise the best moment to start appliances?